cristianglezm/EvoGarden/Planning.md

 ## 6. Component Architecture (`src/components/`)
 -   **`App.tsx`**: Root component.
 Manages UI state, orchestrates the `useSimulation` and `useActorTracker` hooks, and handles save/load logic.
 -   **`SimulationView.tsx`**: Hosts the rendering engine's canvases and forwards user clicks.
+-   **UI Panels**:
     -   **`Controls.tsx`**: The UI for all `SimulationParams`, including new sliders and inputs for configuring the dynamic weather system (season length, temperature/humidity variation, etc.).
+    -   **`ToolsPanel.tsx`**: A slide-out panel that provides UI for direct user interventions.
+It allows users to trigger weather events, manually introduce new species (insects, birds, hives, colonies), and enter a "planting mode" to place champion seeds from the Seed Bank onto the grid.
     -   **`ActorSelectionPanel.tsx`**: A panel that appears when a user clicks a cell containing multiple actors, allowing them to choose which one to inspect.
     -   **`FlowerDetailsPanel.tsx`**: Displays detailed data for a selected flower.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
     -   **`InsectDetailsPanel.tsx`**: Displays detailed data for a selected insect or cockroach.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
     -   **`EggDetailsPanel.tsx`**: A simple panel showing the time remaining until an egg hatches and what type of insect it will become.
 Includes a "Track" button that utilizes the `useActorTracker` hook.
     -   **`GenericActorDetailsPanel.tsx`**: A fallback panel that displays basic information for any other actor type (birds, nutrients, etc.).
 Includes a "Track" button that utilizes the `useActorTracker` hook.
     -   **`Flower3DViewer.tsx`**: Renders a flower's 3D model using `@react-three/fiber`.
 -   **`DataPanel.tsx`**: A slide-out panel with a tabbed interface for `ChallengesPanel`, `ChartsPanel`, and `SeedBankPanel`.
 -   **`ChartsPanel.tsx`**: Subscribes to `analyticsStore` and renders visualizations, including a new **Environment chart** showing the history of temperature and humidity.
 -   **`SeedBankPanel.tsx`**: Subscribes to the IndexedDB-based Seed Bank.
 Displays saved champion flowers with their stats and rendered image.
 Provides functionality to view a champion in 3D, download its genome, and clear the entire Seed Bank.